1 Blue Jays Way, Toronto, ON M5V 1J1

 Gate 7 is the designated accessible entrance, although there are other gates that can also be used.
 There are elevators available at gates 3, 7, 9 and 13 for entry, but gate 7 is the ideal accessibility entrance for best convenience as well as designated pickup and drop-off for WheelTrans.
 There are curb cuts in the sidewalk and it is level pavement all the way to the entrance.
 Keep in mind, the police enforce some roadblocks pre-and post game on Bremner Boulevard and Rees Street.
 In my experience, they will let you get as close as possible if you let them know you are dropping off someone with mobility issues, which is usually a short distance from Gate 7.

 At Gate 7 there will always be event staff present to hold doors open, check your tickets and they will ask to have a look in any bags for security purposes.
 The doorway is 35 inches wide to enter the building and from here you can take the elevators or proceed right onto the 100 level.
-There is a hallway and one more doorway 35 inches wide to get out to the 100-level concourse and then the world is your oyster!
+The elevator dimensions are 76.5" X 65.5" with the door measuring 42" wide.
+At all times there is an operator inside the elevator to assist you!

 All of the concourses are wide walkways made of smooth concrete (if you’re like me you may just have to be careful you don’t run over people’s toes when it gets busy as the large concourse spaces do get quite congested at the start and end of games).
 Everything from the Jays Shop to the Hogtown grill is wheelchair accessible.
 There is seating available on this level in sections 117L to 126R in the infield and sections 109L to 112L as well as 131R to 134L in the outfield.
 The outfield seats have a partially obstructed view due to the railing, whereas the infield seats have a lower glass railing for better viewing.
 There is also seating available on the 200 level in sections 207L to 208R and 240L to 241R with a great view from the outfield.